QTT Community

 Curious, exact, and kind to uncertainty.

 The aim is not hype.
-The aim is a durable place to follow the theory, understand the assumptions, improve the explanations, and support the work needed to make QTT more precise.
+The aim is a durable place to follow the theory, understand the assumptions, improve the explanations, and keep QTT precise.